JakeH/SteamMetroUpdater/README.md

 ## Installation

-1. Download the latest release from the GitHub releases section.
+1. Download the latest release from the [releases section](https://github.com/JakeH/SteamMetroUpdater/releases).
 2. Extract zip to desired location on your computer.
-3. Edit the `MetroUpdater.exe.config` file according to the Settings Guide section.
+3. Edit the `MetroUpdater.exe.config` file according to the [Settings Guide](#settings-guide) section.
 4. Add `MetroUpdater.exe` as a scheduled task.
-See the Scheduled Task section for one way to accomplish this.
+See the [Scheduled Task](#scheduled-task) section for one way to accomplish this.

 ## Settings Guide